SummaryRead the full fact sheet

 In most states in Australia, including Victoria, it is against the law to discriminate against someone because of their sexual orientation, gender identity or lawful sexual activity.
 However, discrimination can still occur.

-Better Health Channel has more information about gay and lesbian discrimination.
-And for information on the legal obligations of employers regarding discrimination based on sexual identity, see the Victorian Equal Opportunity and Human Rights Commission webpage, which has a list of equal opportunity practice guidelines.
+If you think you have been or victimised because of your sexuality () contact the .
+For information on the legal obligations of employers regarding discrimination based on sexual identity, see the Victorian Equal Opportunity and webpage on equal opportunity practice guidelines.

 Sexuality and mental health

-LGBTI people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with heterosexual people.
-This is particularly true of young LGBTI people who have been victimised and bullied at school.
+LGBTI people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with the general population.
+This is particularly true of young LGBTI people who are coming to terms with their sexuality and experiencing victimisation and bullying at school.

-Some of the stressful experiences that can affect the mental health of a LGBTI person are:
+Some of the stressful experiences that can affect the mental health of an LGBTI person are: